SnailBones/CellForest/README.md

 # Setup

 Since the simulation is programmed in C++ as a GDNative module, setup is a bit hairy.
-I've tested it only on Windows, so other platforms might need a bit of tweaking.
+I've tested it on Windows and Ubuntu.
 Here's the neccesary steps:
 * Dowload or clone this repository.
 * Pull the [godot-cpp source](https://github.com/GodotNativeTools/godot-cpp) with `git submodule update --init --recursive`
 * Consult the [official Godot documentation](https://docs.godotengine.org/en/stable/tutorials/plugins/gdnative/gdnative-cpp-example.html) to set up additional dependencies for your operating system.
 * In the directory you just cloned (`cd godot-cpp`), compile the source.
 (Something like`scons platform={your platform} generate_bindings=yes [target=release]`)
 * You'll have generated a file called something like `CellForest/godot-cpp/bin//libgodot-cpp.windows.debug.default` (The 'debug' will be replaced with 'release' in release mode.)
 On windows, you need to add the ".lib" suffx.
-(This is due to an issue in the Godot's example scons file code, if anyone knows a fix, pray tell me!)
+On Linux, you may need to change the ".64" to a ".default" (These issues seem to result from the Godot's example scons file code, if anyone knows a fix, pray tell me!)
 * Compile the game with `scons platform=<your platform> [target=release]`
 * Open and run the project in Godot!
 If all went well, it will be ready to play or export.